Our People

 Workshop Manager

-Our Workshop Manager Dan is responsible for the presentation and operation of our two workshops and allied areas, as well as maintaining the workshop tools, machinery, fixtures and fittings.
+Our Workshop Manager Dan is responsible for the presentation and operation of our three workshops and allied areas, as well as maintaining the workshop tools, machinery, fixtures and fittings.
 In liaison with the Technical Manager and other staff he ensures the workshops are well stocked with all materials necessary for the successful delivery of the programs offered by Canberra Potters.
-Dan studied glass at the ANU School of Art and Design and graduated with honours in 2017.
+Dan studied glass and ceramics at the ANU School of Art and Design and graduated with honours in 2017.
+He also runs his own blacksmithing, toolmaking and fabrication business.

 Technical Manager

-Joey is responsible for the smooth and safe operation of the Canberra Potters’ key infrastructure.
-Using his knowledge of pottery and experience of ceramic arts practice Joey packs and maintains our kilns, as well as our wheels and associated technical equipment to ensure the timely delivery of technical services offered to our members, students and resident artists.
+Melissa is responsible for the smooth and safe operation of the Canberra Potters’ key infrastructure.
+Using her knowledge of pottery and experience of ceramic arts practice Melissa packs and maintains our kilns, as well as our wheels and associated technical equipment to ensure the timely delivery of technical services offered to our members, students and resident artists.

 Paul Dumetz